Chocolate / Vegan Chocolate Ganache (3 Ingredients)

 Close up of chocolate ganache swirls.

-Chocolate ganache ingredients with labels.
+Vegan chocolate ganache ingredients with labels.

 • Coconut milk: there are no substitutions for full-fat canned coconut milk.
 If you have coconut cream, that works very well in place of the milk (it’s just a higher amount of coconut solids to water).

 Scoop the runny ganache into a heat-safe bowl.
 Place it over a smaller pot of simmering water, not letting the base of the bowl touch the surface of the water.
-Add another 50g (2 oz.) chocolate and melt them together.
+Add another 50 grams (2 oz.) chocolate and melt them together.
 Once they’re fully melted, whisk to combine, and chill again.

 You shouldn’t have that problem if you use the right coconut milk and dark chocolate, but just in case.
 This does require some patience so give it time.